cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 7. DHCP Server

-If somebody connects to network. this person needs to have an IP address.
+If somebody connects to the network, they need to have an IP address.
 Let's configure our DHCP server.

 `/etc/nixos/modules/dhcp_server.nix`